 In 2012, The Professional Standards Authority launched the Accredited Registers programme to accredit registers of social and healthcare practitioners who meet the Authority’s standards.
 An Accredited Register is the result of the programme set up by the Department of Health and administered by the Professional Standards Authority, who are an independent body, accountable to the UK Parliament.
 The Professional Standards Authority accredits registers of people working in a variety of health and social care occupations.
 The Authority also oversees statutory regulators such as the General Medical Council and the Nursing and Midwifery Council.

-At the time of writing, there are currently three accredited registers to which hypnotherapists can belong and these are The Complementary and Natural Healthcare Council, The Federation of Holistic Therapists and The National Hypnotherapy Society.
+At the time of writing, there are currently two accredited registers to which hypnotherapists can belong and these are The Complementary and Natural Healthcare Council and The National Hypnotherapy Society.

 The National Hypnotherapy Society